-The Board of Directors of M3 Brigade Acquisition II Corp. has adopted this code of ethics (the "Code"), which is applicable to all directors, officers and employees, to:
+The Board of Directors of Acurx Pharmaceuticals, Inc. has adopted this code of ethics (the "Code"), which is applicable to all directors, officers and employees, to:

-- promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - promote the full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the U.S. Securities and Exchange Commission (the "SEC"), as well as in other public communications made by or on behalf of the Company; - promote compliance with applicable governmental laws, rules and regulations; - deter wrongdoing; and - require prompt internal reporting of breaches of, and accountability for adherence to, this Code.
+- promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - promote the full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the "SEC"), as well as in other public communications made by or on behalf of the Company; - promote compliance with applicable governmental laws, rules and regulations; - deter wrongdoing; and - require prompt internal reporting of breaches of, and accountability for adherence to, this Code.

 This Code may be amended only by resolution of the Company's Board of Directors.
-In this Code, references to the "Company" mean Jaws Acquisition Corp., and, in appropriate context, its subsidiaries.
+In this Code, references to the "Company" mean Acurx Pharmaceuticals, Inc., and, in each appropriate context, its subsidiaries.